- Ease of Use

 Advantages & Disadvantages

-- Fast and convenient (usually <1hour)
+- Fast and convenient to get started (usually less than 1 hour)

 - UK-based (London).